bolu-atx/boludev.github.io/_posts/2020-06-28-go-channels-part1.md

 In this example, we first create a channel, then kick off a separate thread to send the message "ping" into the channel, and then receives that message in the main thread.

 - Channels have a type, in this case, string
-- Channels are used in concurrent multithreaded scenarios, as indicated by the asynchronous goroutine
+- Channels are used in concurrent multi-threaded scenarios, as indicated by the asynchronous goroutine
 - Channels have operators similar to streams in c++, where we can "push" and "pull"
 - Channels by default have blocking reads - otherwise, the `msg := <- messages` would be executed right away before go-routine spawned in the line above had a chance to finish
 - By default, channels in go can contain any number of elements